rainlab/translate-plugin/MIGRATE.md

 ## Why Translation Is Now a Core Feature

-In the early designs of October CMS, translation was treated as a secondary feature, something a site could bolt on through a plugin when needed.
-As the platform has grown and reached a global audience, that assumption no longer holds.
-Many sites now require translation from day one, so it belongs alongside the ability to host multiple themes with multisite as a first-class capability rather than an optional add-on.
+In the early designs of October CMS, translation was a secondary feature, something a site bolted on through a plugin when needed.
+As the platform has grown, we find most sites use translation from day one.

-Beyond reach, there is a concrete engineering reason.
-October is a highly extensible platform, and implementing translation in the core simplifies the code and improves site performance significantly.
-Model behaviors are something that should be applied sparingly: each model instance carries a meaningful memory footprint, and behaviors compound the classic N+1 problem.
-Because the `Translatable` behavior was used almost everywhere, it made the whole application run slower than it should.
-Moving translation into the core `Translatable` trait removes that per-instance overhead and lets the feature work with the framework instead of layering on top of it.
-Sites migrating from the plugin should see a significant performance boost in their applications.
+Multisite, introduced in v3.1, answered the question "_why have themes if I only ever use one?_".
+Core translation in v4.2 answers the next one: "_why is translation split across the core and a plugin?_".

+There is also a concrete engineering reason.
+The plugin applies translation as a model _behavior_, and behaviors are an anti-pattern at scale.
+Each one constructs a sidecar object for every model instance, so a page that loads a thousand records also builds a thousand behavior objects to go with them.
+That is fine for something applied to a handful of models, but translation applies to most content models, so that object is paid for across the whole application.

+Baking it into a core `Translatable` trait does the same work on the model itself, with no sidecar object, and on a single-locale site it short-circuits on a locale check and adds nothing at all.
+Sites upgrading can expect performance gains from the lower memory footprint.

 ## When to Switch